-The more your business grows, the more other people on the internet will mention your brand name.
-From third-party review sites to Wikipedia articles, there are so many places on the internet where potential customers can go to learn about your products, services, and your overall business reputation.
+From third-party review sites to social sites, and more, there are so many places on the internet where potential customers can go to learn about your products, services, and your overall business reputation.

 - What is reputation management?